EPrenzlin/bbg_frontend/README.md

 The basic functionality includes users being able to search for Stocks via Symbols, able to view news stories, see the latest Covid-19 Data, and the latest stock prices for searched Company.

+Please see the license tab for licensing queries.

 # Getting Started with Create React App